 (In the summer of 2011 I spent a week in Braddock, Pennsylvania, a small industrial burg just outside of Pittsburgh, with the members of the BrokenDayton Machine, a now-defunct (I think) collective group of artists from Dayton, Ohio.
 My job was to chronicle the installation of their show I AM IMMORTAL at UnSmoke Systems Artspace.
-We stayed in a hostel, which in some ancient past life had been a convent.
+We stayed in a hostel that, in some ancient past life, had once been a convent.
 It was July and absolutely sweltering.
 Neither the hostel nor UnSmoke had AC, so during the day we drank PBR to stay hydrated.

 Time is a curious thing.